-EMC Directives
+EMC Directive

-This product is conducted EMC testing under the conditions specified in "Example of motor and driver installation and wiring" on p.49.
-The conformance of your mechanical equipment with the EMC Directive will vary depending on such factors as the configuration, wiring, and layout for other control system devices and electrical parts used with this product.
-It therefore must be verified through conducting EMC measures in a state where all parts including this product have been installed in the equipment.
+The EMC testing is conducted on this product under the conditions specified in "Example of installation and wiring" on p.48.
+The conformance of your mechanical equipment to the EMC Directive will vary depending on such factors as the control system equipment used with this product, configuration of electrical parts, wiring, and layout.
+It therefore must be verified through conducting EMC testing in a state where all parts including this product have been installed in the equipment.